Join us for the first cohort:

 You know the frameworks.
 But none of it has translated into a clear next step for your own work.

 You're willing to sit in deep water for a while.
-The kind where you can't see the bottom, and you're okay with that.
+The kind where you can't see the bottom, and you'll rejoice in it.

 NOT TO give spoilers